SergeiShtepa/linux/Documentation/block/blksnap.rst

 size reaches the allowable limit, the number of chunks will exceed the ``chunk_maximum_count`` parameter.

 One chunk is described by the ``struct chunk`` structure.
-An array of structures is created for each block device.
+A map of structures is created for each block device.
 The structure contains all the necessary information to copy the chunks data from the original block device to the difference storage.
 This information allows to describe the snapshot image.
 A semaphore is located in the structure, which allows synchronization of threads accessing the chunk.

-The block level has a feature.
+The block level in Linux has a feature.
 If a read I/O unit was sent, and a write I/O unit was sent after it, then a write can be performed first, and only then a read.
 Therefore, the copy-on-write algorithm is executed synchronously.
-If a write request is handled, the execution of this I/O unit will be delayed until the overwritten chunks are copied to the difference storage.
-But if, when handling a write I/O unit, it turns out that the recorded range of sectors has already been copied to the difference storage, then the I/O unit is simply passed.
+If the write request is handled, the execution of this I/O unit will be delayed until the overwritten chunks are read from the original device for later storing to the difference store.
+But if, when handling a write I/O unit, it turns out that the written range of sectors has already been prepared for storing to the difference storage, then the I/O unit is simply passed.

-This algorithm allows to efficiently perform backups of systems that run Round Robin Database.
+This algorithm makes it possible to efficiently perform backup even systems with a Round-Robin databases.
 Such databases can be overwritten several times during the system backup.
 Of course, the value of a backup of the RRD monitoring system data can be questioned.
 However, it is often a task to make a backup of the entire enterprise infrastructure in order to restore or replicate it entirely in case of problems.